-U.S. Department of Education, Office for Civil Rights (OCR)5 Post Office Square, 8th floorBoston, MA 02109(617) 289-0111
+U.S. Department of Education, Office for Civil Rights (OCR)5 Post Office Square, 8th floorBoston, MA 02109(617) 289-0111 of the last date of the alleged discrimination, OCR may extend this filing deadline in a variety of circumstances.

 For assistance related to civil rights, students may visit the Department of Education, Office for Civil Rights website at http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm, which provides information regarding the address and phone number of the OCR office that serves their area, or they may call 1-800-421-3481.
-While OCR complaints should generally be filed within
+While OCR complaints should generally be filed within 180 days